 Have an Honest Discussion about Cleaning.

 - You’re going to need to lay it on the line.
-Talk about it.
+Talk about it, even it it is a tough topic to talk about.
 No more sweeping it under the rug.
 (We’d rather any sweeping to be in the form of him with a broom in his hand.)

 - Do you have different ideas of what “clean” is?
 Are you both miles apart in your view of what takes priority when cleaning?
 Maybe there is a deeper root than simple laziness going on as to why your husband doesn’t offer to help out.
 You both need the chance to open up about your feelings surrounding this topic.